Schedule VMware snapshot to save your effort

 To do this, you can first use PowerShell, PowerCLI, or the guest OS's built-in scheduler to save yourself the trouble.
 But if you want to do this through a simpler and easier-to-understand GUI, vCenter Server's task scheduling feature is probably the most straightforward option.

 In this article, you will learn how to create a scheduled snapshot task via vCenter in vSphere Web Client.

-How to schedule snapshot in VMware
+How to schedule VMware snapshot (step-by-step)

 2. Select Monitor > Tasks & Events > Scheduled Tasks > Schedule a New Task.

 3. From the Schedule New Task drop-down list, select Take Snapshot...

 4. In the Edit Setting page, type a name and add a description for the task.

 5. In the Scheduling options page, configure the required settings for the task.